constatza/dl-experiments/configs/datasets/README.md

 # Data Generation and Collection Configs

-This directory contains configuration files for data generation and collection, separate from training configs.
+This directory contains configuration files for data generation and collection.
+These configurations are handled by the local project's data generation module (`src/generation`), **not** by `dlkit`.

 ## Directory Naming Convention